pschaldenbrand/mCreativeAI.org/siggraph/README.md

 [__James McCann__](http://www.cs.cmu.edu/~jmccann/) is an Assistant Professor in the Carnegie Mellon Robotics Institute.
 He is interested in systems and interfaces that operate in real-time and build user intuition, including systems that enable and enhance creativity.

 [__Jean Oh__](www.cs.cmu.edu/~jeanoh/) is a faculty member at the Robotics Institute at Carnegie Mellon University.
 She is passionate about creating robots that can collaborate with humans in shared or remote environments, continuously improving themselves through learning, exploration, and interactions.
 Jean co-designed a new graduate-level course on Creative AI at CMU and was a co-organizer of the first workshop on Measuring Computational Creativity at ISEA’20.

-[__Devi Parikh__](https://www.cc.gatech.edu/~parikh/) is an Associate Professor in the School of Interactive Computing at Georgia Tech, and a Research Scientist at Facebook AI Research (FAIR).
-Her research interests are in computer vision, natural language processing, embodied AI, human-AI collaboration, and AI for creativity.
-Devi has co-organized workshops at CVPR since 2010.
-For instance, the series of [Visual Question Answering workshops](https://visualqa.org/workshop.html).

 [__Peter Schaldenbrand__ ](https://pschaldenbrand.github.io/) is a graduate student and technical staff member at Carnegie Mellon University.
 His research interests include creating machine learning models that perform creative tasks and artificial intelligence in education.
 Recently, he has been focusing on a robot artistic painting project.